fhirschmann/penchy/docs/job.rst

 Tools
 -----

-Tools are programs that collect data about the executed workload.
+Tools are programs that collect data about the executed workload and come in two
-They come in two flavors: Agent and WrappedJVM.
+flavors: Agent and WrappedJVM.

 Tools may contain pre-hooks and post-hooks which are executed before respective after they are run.